yagrawl/scribbles/content/posts/2016-12-22-10-day-ui-challenge.md

 ## Day 7

 **Prompt** Design settings for something.
 Is it for security or privacy settings?
 Game settings?
 What is it and what's important?
 (It's up to you!)
-**Design Approach** This is a weird settings app for a plane reservation app.
+**Design Approach** This is a weird settings page for a flight booking app.
 It has a lot of uncommon features but the UI is kind of similar to the iPhone settings app.

 ![(Img 7).
 Day 7 - Plane tickets settings' UI](../images/2016-12-22-10-day-ui-challenge/day7_settings.png)